CodingErik/Homework/README.md

 This was a homework assigment where we refactored the HTML/CSS og a marketing website.

+/* instalation instructions would be here if this was somekind of software */

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.

 Your task is to refactor an existing webpage to make it accessible.
 An important rule to follow when working with someone else's code is the Scout Rule: